ED Treatments – Penile Implants

-Additionally, the inflatable implant also looks the most natural when erect and flaccid.
-Plus, the inflatable models also can expand the girth of the penis and in a few cases, make the penis slightly longer.
+The inflatable implant feels the most natural.
+Additionally, the inflatable implant looks the most natural when erect and flaccid.
+Plus, the inflatable models can expand the girth of the penis and, in some cases, make the penis slightly longer.1

 This type of implant is a bendable rod that is usually made of braided stainless steel or plastic coated with silicone.
-When you’re ready to have sex, the rod is simply bent to an erect position and when sex is over, it is bent back down.
+When you are ready to have sex, the rod is simply bent to an erect position.
+When sex is over, it is bent back down.

-Many men choose the semi-ridged rod because it is cheaper, less invasive surgery, and it’s easier to use.
-One needs to keep in mind because the penis is always “erect,” it is harder to hide under your clothes.1
+Many people choose the semirigid rod because it is cheaper, less invasive surgery, and easier to use.
+But keep in mind that, because the penis is always “erect,” it is harder to hide under your clothes.1

 Ask your doctor and decide

-As I close this article, it's important to make 2 quick points.
-First, some men out there may not know getting an implant is an option because they were not told.
+As I close this article, it is important to make 2 quick points.
+First, you may not have known that getting an implant is an option because you were not told.
 Please be sure to ask your doctor to get more information about these implants.
-Secondly, which more of a personal decision but, many men are just tired of surgery and will make the choice not to get an implant2.
+Second, you may just be tired of surgery and will make the choice not to get an implant.
 For some men, that is a very wise choice.
-Thank you for reading.